 Kentucky Set for SEC Men’s Golf Championship

-LEXINGTON, Ky. – The Kentucky men’s golf team will open action at the Southeastern Conference Championship on Wednesday in a quest for a league crown.
-The SEC Championship, arguably the toughest league tournament in the country, will be played for the 21st time at St. Simon’s Island on the Seaside Course which is rated as one of the top-50 courses in the country.
+LEXINGTON, Ky. – Playing amongst arguably the nation’s best conference, the Kentucky men’s golf team will open action at the Southeastern Conference Championship on Wednesday in a quest for a league crown.
+The SEC Championship will be played for the 20th time at St. Simon’s Island on the Seaside Course which is rated as one of the top-50 courses in the country.

-UK will tee off on Wednesday alongside Mississippi State beginning at 9:40 a.m.
+UK will tee off on Wednesday alongside Missouri beginning at 9:10 a.m.
 ET off of the No. 1 tee box.

 This year’s format will once again feature a 54-hole stroke play, with an individual tournament crown being awarded on Friday.
 The top eight teams will stick around for match play beginning on Saturday.
 Two finalists will be determined for a head-to-head match-play showdown for the conference’s champion on Sunday.